jimklimov/ngrok2-systemd/README.md

 For setup:

-* place contents of this repo into `/opt/ngrok`;
+* place contents of this repo into a new `/opt/ngrok/` directory;
 * get the relevant Linux version for your platform from https://ngrok.com/download unpacked as a single `/opt/ngrok/bin/ngrok` binary program file;
 * make device nodes for `/opt/ngrok/dev/*random` same as on your host system, e.g.:
 ````
+# cd /opt/ngrok/dev/ && \
-# mknod -m 666 random c 1 8
+  mknod -m 666 random c 1 8 && \
-# mknod -m 666 urandom c 1 9
+  mknod -m 666 urandom c 1 9
 ````
-* symlink the systemd unit to install it:
+* symlink the `systemd` unit to install it, e.g.:
 ````
-# ln -sr /opt/ngrok/ngrok.service /etc/systemd/system/multi-user.target.wants
+# ln -sr /opt/ngrok/ngrok.service /etc/systemd/system/multi-user.target.wants/
 # systemctl daemon-reload
 ````
-* customize the `/opt/ngrok/root/.ngrok2/ngrok.yml.example` into your own `/opt/ngrok/root/.ngrok2/ngrok.yml` complete with services you want and the authorization token you get when signing up for an ngrok.com account;
+* customize the `/opt/ngrok/root/.ngrok2/ngrok.yml.example` into your own `/opt/ngrok/root/.ngrok2/ngrok.yml` complete with services you want and the authorization token you get when signing up for an http://ngrok.com/ account;
 * try starting the service and walk your way through error messages, if any.
-* note that if you have `curl` on your system, the service unit will try to wait for tunnels to get established before exiting by querying the client's internal REST API in the loop.
+* note that if you have `curl` on your host system, the service unit will try to wait for the tunnels to get established before exiting by querying the client's internal REST API in the loop; otherwise it will be complete as soon as the daemon was launched.

 There is also a `ngrok@.service` intended for multi-instance services, but for this PoC it was not clear how well that is supported by ngrok.com and